arviz-devs/arviz/GOVERNANCE.md

 For decisions about the project the Council will perform it directly on the proposal issue.
-For decisions about people, such as Core Contributors or ejecting folks, the Council will vote privately.
+For decisions about people, such as electing or ejecting Core Contributors, the Council will vote privately.
 However the decision will be posted publicly in an issue ticket.

 ### Private communications of the Council